Allama Prabhu: Worldview

-Virasaiva and the vachanakaras
+Lingayat and the vachanakaras

 Allama was devoted to the worship of Shiva.
 He used his vachanas to spread Lingayathism, which is monotheistic and nondualistic, and has a strong egalitarian message.
 Its philosophy and practice is presented in the Panchacaras, five codes of conduct, and the Shatsthala, six phases or steps toward unity with Shiva.
 For the vacanakaras (Vachana poets), "first-hand 'seeing' was more important to their poetry than theological formulations."
 Nevertheless, the Shatsthala system provides a narrative structure to the vachanas, portraying a progress toward the union with Shiva.
 Later anthologies, with the notable exception of the Shoonya Sampadane, followed this scheme in their arrangement of the vachanas.

 Although Allamaprabhu and the Vacanas have been qualified as bhakti poets, D.R.
 Nagaraj notes that Allamaprabhu was not a bhakti poet.
 Nagaraj explains that Allama's "insistence on opaque and mysterious modes of metaphor is in stark contrast with the emotionally transparent model of bhakti."